As psychologists, we asked Earth’s most pressing question about climate change. Why the inaction?

 Within the psychology of the climate strike, we see a paradigm shift in patterns of behavior.
 Protest is now not only reserved for rebels on society’s fringe, but for school-kids with Greta Thunberg as their mascot.

 What these movements do is to leverage norms to reframe the climate change message and make it more relevant.

 Cialdini, Reno, and Kallgren have carried out experiments on littering and the recycling bin.
-Just by having these objects (bin) in place they carry out an “injunctive norm” (prescriptive norm) or, the symbol of what people ought to be doing, which here is recycling.
+Just by having these objects (recycling bin) in place people carry out an “injunctive norm” (prescriptive norm) or, the symbol of what people ought to be doing, which here is recycling.

 In order to suggest how to minizime next-day delivery imapct on the environment, we suggested the green box for this CNN study.
-Basically, if people were to see that their neighbours had green packages, this would nudge people them to want to also have green packages or green labels.
+Basically, if people were to see that their neighbours had green packages, this would nudge them to want to also have green packages as well.

 Emirates ad “What Goes Around Comes Around”

 Since we are predisposed in our psychologies to adhere to norms, the fact that “Going Green”, “Zero-Waste”, or “Plastic-Free” have been trending points to a new cognitive shift in our perceptions of climate change.